How to Install and Use a Picture Rail Hanging System

 Cathy at The Grit and Polish also does such a great job of using these in her living room and dining room!

-How to Install Picture Rail Moulding
+How to Install Picture Rail

-After doing a little research and examining other interiors, there’s really no “rule” for this, however, you do want to make sure you hang it high enough to allow your art to fall at the proper height.
+There’s really no “rule” for this, however, you do want to make sure you hang it high enough to allow your art to fall at the proper height.

 Tip: Use painter’s tape to help visualize the placement!

-How to cut picture moulding
+How to cut picture molding

 You can either do a bevel cut (where the saw is tilted) or you can do a miter cut (what I did) with the trim up against the fence and cut at a 45 degree angle.